 Now, don’t lie to me telling me that you have NEVER procrastinated.
-We ALL have done it once.
+We ALL have done it once, twice or plenty of times.

 You’ve been trying to finish things off with a project or an assignment but nope.
 You can’t when Netflix or YouTube gets in your way.